 When the college closed in the early 1980s Gerrit moved to another fledging nonprofit, not far from the college - Hildene.
 This ancestral home of Robert Todd Lincoln in August 1978 commenced operations with a few dollars in the bank and even fewer volunteers and staff.

 For 17 years, Gerrit was the Friends of Hildene's executive director.
 It was during his tenure at Hildene that this historic home grew to be one of Vermont's premiere tourist attractions.
-He shepherded the creation of a volunteer corps that would ultimately grow to over 350.
-His eloquence at persuasion and his Midas touch motivated volunteers and board members, to give of their time, talent and treasure.

 It was during Gerrit's time as executive director that in 1991, Hildene had over 55,000 visitors pass through its doors - added to which were the countless thousands who attended annual events - the car show, candlelight tours, craft fairs, garden party and a plethora of other special events.
 While Gerrit was guiding Hildene through its formative years he took on the chairmanship of the board of trustees of Long Trail School, in nearby Dorset.

 Founded in 1975, this internationally recognized center of learning owes so much to Gerrit's leadership.